-- > 717-749-6156 - montalto.psu.edu/studentlife/ residence-life

-Residence Life is committed to providing a safe, comfortable, secure and nurturing living-learning environment that is conducive to students' academic pursuits and personal growth while fostering a sense of community, civic responsibility, and appreciation of diversity.
-Research indicates that first-year students benefit from living in an environment designed with their needs in mind.
+- > 717-749-6156 - > montalto.psu.edu/studentlife/ residence-life tudents benefit from living in an environment designed with their needs in mind.
 Students are encouraged to get to know their Resident Assistant (RA), a student leader specially trained to help with questions and help build a sense of community among residents.
 In addition, full-time live-in professionals, Residence Life Coordinators, are available 24/7 to provide support and respond to crises.